Three Yixing Clay Colors Da Hong Pao Tall Cup

 This three yixing clay colors Da Hong Pao tall cup exhibits all three main natural colors of yixing clay.
 On a base of dark red Da Hong Pao clay polished to a fine shine, a vase of hand-painted flowers blooms in yellow, red, and purple clay paint.

 In the center spreads a purple-brown branch of plum blossoms with yellow centers.
 Their red petals are painted in a lighter shade of red than the Da Hong Pao background.
 Blooming in the cold of late winter, plum blossoms are a sign of hope for the coming spring.
 To the left, three chrysanthemum flowers spread their wide blossoms in yellow accompanied by leaves of green, a color achieved by adding oxidized metal to the clay.
 Chrysanthemums are frequently a symbol of integrity and having an honest heart.
 Lastly, two yellow-painted orchids with long green leaves bloom to the right.
 Because of their simple appearance, orchids signify humility, yet their rich fragrance hints at their deep character.

 This is an excellent special cup for a single person.
 It is large enough to hold all of the tea from one infusion in a small yixing pot.
-It would pair wonderfully with a matching Da Hong Pao clay tea pot, like our Si Ting or Gao Jing yixing pots.

 About Da Hong Pao Clay